vectordotdev/vector/CONTRIBUTING.md

 All pull requests are squashed and merged.
 We generally discourage large pull requests that are over 300-500 lines of diff.
-If you would like to propose a change that is larger we suggest coming onto our gitter channel and discuss it with one of our engineers.
+If you would like to propose a change that is larger we suggest coming onto our [Discord server](https://chat.vector.dev/) and discuss it with one of our engineers.
 This way we can talk through the solution and discuss if a change that large is even needed!
 This will produce a quicker response to the change and likely produce code that aligns better with our